raspberrypilearning/getting-started-scratch/en/step_12.md

 title: Copy a sprite's code

 ---
-In the Sprite pane, go to **Choose a Sprite** and select your second sprite.
+In bottom left-hand corner of the Sprite list, click on **Choose a Sprite** and select the sprite that you want to add.

 Click on the first sprite and go to its **Code** tab.
-Drag the code that is in the first sprite's Code area to the image of the second sprite in the Sprite list, then release the mouse button.
+Drag the code that is in the first sprite's Code area to the image of the second sprite in the Sprite list, then let go of the code to finish copying it to the second sprite.
 You may have one script that starts with a `when green flag clicked`{:class="block3events"} block, as well as another script that starts with `when this sprite clicked`{:class="block3events"}.
 Make sure that you copy **all** the code scripts that you have created.

 ![Image copy code to sprite](images/challenge1-sprite-list.gif){:width="300px"}

 Your second sprite will now have exactly the same code as your first sprite.
-Do not run the program until you have started to change the second sprite's code — you will not see the second sprite because it is positioned underneath the first sprite.
+Do not run the program until you have started to change the second sprite's code — you might not see the second sprite because it is positioned underneath the first sprite.

 --- /collapse ---